lilydjwg/dotvim/pack/general/start/traces.vim/README.md

 # traces.vim

 ## Overview
-This plugin highlights patterns and ranges for Ex commands.
+This plugin highlights patterns and ranges for Ex commands in Command-line mode.

 It also provides live preview for the following Ex commands:
 ```
-:substite
+:substitute
 :smagic
 :snomagic
 ```